 3. Click on the Add Image icon

-- Adjust the placement of your image.
+- Optional.
+Adjust the placement of your image.
 In the class field, enter 'image-right' or 'image-left' to place the image to the right or the left of the text in the text area.
 This creates an image-text-wrap effect in the text block.

 Position images in text or image blocks